vfarcic/cncf-demo/manuscript/define-deploy-dev/cdk8s.md

 cdk8s helps organizations in three ways:
 * cdk8s code synthesises into plain Kubernetes yaml manifests that can be applied to any distribution of Kubernetes
 * With cdk8s, you can define best practices and organization-wide defaults and distribute them as cdk8s libraries
-* Orgs can incorporate policy enforcement in the `synth` step (when the cdk8s code gets reconciled into yaml)
+* Orgs can additionally incorporate policy enforcement in the `synth` step (when the cdk8s code gets reconciled into yaml)

-The bottom line here is that organizations can give freedom to developers to write their own Kubernetes configuration in an efficient way while also providing guardrails and best practices.
+The bottom line here is that organizations can give freedom to developers to write their own Kubernetes configuration in a pleasant and efficient way while also providing guardrails and best practices.

 ## Setup